 If two people stand next to each other and look at the rainbow, they will never see the same rainbow.
 The raindrops through which sunlight falls are in constant motion.
 In addition, their shape changes, creating a completely new angle of refraction.
 Since all raindrops reflect and break the light, only a small portion of the reflections, depending on the position, can be perceived by the observer.

 Perception and appearance of the rainbow is also influenced by the exact position of the sun and the viewer.

-The colors of the rainbow is a clear example of the complexity of human communication, especially when it comes to emotions.
+The colors of the rainbow is a clear example of the complexity of human processing and communication, especially when it comes to emotions.
 Endless nuances of wavelengths, projections, reflections, perceptions and position of the the one who feels and the other who views or empathises, vice verca.
 In fact, it is often hard to differentiate: